This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings. Our review process.

 - Loss of appetite

-Side effects are not limited to these symptoms and any effects that appear bothersome to either you or your pet should be discussed with a veterinarian.
+Side effects are not limited to these symptoms and discuss with your vet any consequences that appear bothersome to you or your pet.

 STOP GIVING CLOMIPRAMINE IF…

-If your dog exhibits any of the following symptoms after ingesting Clomipramine stop dosage and see your veterinarian or emergency veterinarian immediately:
+If your dog exhibits any of the following symptoms after ingesting Clomipramine stop dosage and see your veterinarian or an emergency vet immediately:

 - Difficulty breathing